IBT-learning/full-stack-software-engineering-nov-2024/code/js_final_project/README.md

 Alice thinks of a number
 Bob guesses a number
-Alice says "higher", "lower", or "correct" repeat 2 & 3 until Bob guesses correctly
+Alice says "higher", "lower", or "correct" repeat 5 times until Bob guesses correctly
 After you get a feel for the game, it's time to write a software version of the game, where the human thinks of a number between 1 and 100 and the computer tries to guess it.

 Coding the game